nusserstudios/tailbliss/README.md

 **What the install script does:**
 - ✅ **Checks for existing content** - Won't overwrite your existing content
-- ✅ **Extracts from git repository** - Gets the latest example content from the main branch
+- ✅ **Extracts from git repository** - Gets the latest example content from the repository
 - ✅ **Creates complete structure** - Sets up `content/` directory with:
   - Sample pages (`about.md`, `contact.md`, `prose.md`)
   - 14 example blog and news posts